Skip to content

 }'

-Pros & Cons
+Pros & cons

 βœ… Pros ❌ Cons

-Easiest setup (Drag-and-drop .dmg) Core application is closed-source
+Easiest setup (drag-and-drop .dmg) Core application is closed-source

-Great CLI (ollama list, ollama pull) Less granular control over generation parameters
+Clean CLI (ollama list, ollama pull) Less granular control over generation parameters

-Huge library of pre-configured models
+Large library of pre-configured models

 2. LM Studio - The Visual Explorer